freeconf/site/content/en/docs/Reference/compliance/extensions.md

 Input can have namespaces or not, doesn't matter.
 But if they are supplied, they must be correct.

 **Rational(s):**
-* Exposes how YANG files are organized and often that shouldn't matter to API comsumer
+* Exposes how YANG files are organized and often that shouldn't matter to API consumer
-* unwelocome noisy stutter in data returns
+* noisy, stutter in data returns
-* Only usefuil for rare name collisions which should be avoided anyway to make APIs more clear anyway
+* Only useful for rare name collisions which should be avoided anyway to make APIs more clear anyway

 ### Simplified base URL